 Part of the Tamlyn family’s Botelet estate, Manor Cottage is a superb Cornish family holiday cottage.
-The interiors are charming and traditional and there’s lots to do at Botelet itself, including yoga and wellness, plus a breakfast club where you can meet locals and other travellers.
+The interiors are charming and traditional and there’s lots to do at Botelet itself, including yoga and wellness activities, plus a breakfast club where you can meet locals and other travellers.

-Day out: You’re spoilt for choice here, and we’re torn between saying Looe or Fowey, both beautiful Cornish seaside towns.
+Day out: You’re spoilt for choice here, and we’re torn between saying Looe or Fowey as both are beautiful Cornish seaside towns.
 Of course you could do both in a day as they’re so close.. but we suggest taking it slower and enjoying Cornwall’s more relaxed pace of life.

 On the same estate there’s also Cowslip Cottage for five.

 Tredethick Farm Cottages (sleep 4 – 6)